astropuffin/oakmtg.club/content/english/guide/_index.md

 ---
 ### **What this is:**

-There are no fully comprehensive, accessible voting guides in Oakland, so we wanted to make one for you.
+There are currently no fully comprehensive, accessible voting guides in Oakland, so we wanted to make one for you.
 We give you the facts and the research, you make your own choices, and vote on (or before!)
 November 3, 2020.

 ### **Who we are:**